adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 ---
-slug: "/blog/chess-analysis/"
+slug: '/blog/chess-analysis/'
-title: "Relationship Between Chess Opening Knowledge and Player Rating"
+title: 'Relationship Between Chess Opening Knowledge and Player Rating'
-description: "How does knowledge of Chess Openings relate to player rating?
-In this analysis, I investigate the use Book Openings and Master Games with a sample of 20,000 public Lichess Games."
+description: 'How does knowledge of Chess Openings relate to player rating?
+In this analysis, I investigate the use Book Openings and Master Games with a sample of 20,000 public Lichess Games.'
-image: "blog/post-2-cover.jpg"
+image: 'blog/post-2-cover.jpg'
-featuredImage: "../../../images/blog/post-2-cover.jpg"
+featuredImage: '../../../images/blog/post-2-cover.jpg'
-imageAlt: "Pawns on a chessboard"
+imageAlt: 'Pawns on a chessboard'
-author: "Adam Comer"
+author: 'Adam Comer'
 date: 2021-08-08T18:36:55+0000
 postDate: 2021-02-16T03:30:17+0000
 ---

 ## Introduction

 At the start of the pandemic, I picked up a new hobby: Chess.
 I've become an avid online player in the evenings and puzzle solver in all of my free time.
 When I'm not having fun with my hobby, I'm studying Statistics and Cognitive Science at the University of Toronto.
 My courses have introduced me to a plethora of statistical tools that I'm eager to apply to the game.
 This post is the result of my “Professional Development” assignment for the class STA303, where I am to build/write something to enhance my image as a statistician.

 For this project, I will analyze the relationship between knowledge in the opening phase of chess games and rating of players.
 Many chess players refer to known sequences of moves in the opening as _Opening Theory_ or simply _Theory_.
 Furthermore, players will refer to a known board position that has been analyzed beforehand as being _In Book_.
 My initial hypothesis was that players memorize deeper lines of Opening Theory as they progress up the rating ladder to give themselves an advantage when the game transitions to the middlegame.
 As a player, this felt intuitive because I found myself automatically memorizing moves after checking my games with a Chess Engine and/or searching a database for a similar position.
 This project will test how long players at every level stay in book using a dataset of public games from Lichess.

 **Disclaimer:** I’m not a strong Chess player.
 And you can verify this by looking at [my Chess.com profile and games](https://www.chess.com/member/adambcomer).
 That being said, I’m not going to be analyzing individual games or positions in this article.
 Instead, I’m going to base my analysis on the similarity of play from the Lichess games to an opening book and games played by Masters.

 ## Data